alephant/MA-data/3 EVLUATION/Scorzato, Reliability & Understanding.md

+>[!note]
+>“‘realism of the assumptions debate’ (see Knuuttila 2009 for a review)” (Regt, 2015, p.
+3787) relevance for Scorzato's point on model assumptions?
 ### Reliability as condition for understanding from ML models
 Scorzato investigates the reliability of ML models.
 Reliable predictions of a model are crucial for  models to enable understanding.
 As reliability requires reliable model assumptions, the capacity to enable understanding needs to be investigated in light of model assumptions.
 ==“Trustworthy predictions require trustworthy premises.”
 (Scorzato, 2024, p.
 6)==